BuleandraGeorge/Cook-Idea/README.md

 <p>Details page offers details in deep about recipe and the possibility to perform action on the recipe like edit, delete and like/dislike the recipe.</p>
 <p>The add page offers the possibility to insert a new recipe through the form provided where user can set a name, photo, a description, the origin of the recipe, type, ingredients need it, cooking steps, tools, the source and if is suitable for vegans.<p>
 <p>The edit page has same structure as add page the difference is that the fields are auto filled with the details of the current recipe and updates the current recipe instead of creating a new one.</p>
-<p>About page offers couple details about the porpouse of the website, features, developer, offer the possibility to send ideas of improvement and feedback through the form provided and details about updates that are comming up.</p>
+<p>About page offers couple details about the porpoise of the website, features, developer, offer the possibility to send ideas of improvement and feedback through the form provided and details about updates that are comming up.</p>

 <h2>Features</h2>